 “How do I get one of those Internal Compasses?”

-We all have an inner compass that whispers to us daily, if we will listen, telling us what is true to our values and purpose and what will make for a fulfilling life.
+All humans have an inner compass that whispers to us daily, if we will listen, telling us what is true to our values and purpose and what will make for a fulfilling life.

 I believe my happiness depends on listening to my inner compass, regularly.
 It points to little everyday things that connect me to a sense of purpose or true self.
 This is practical stuff I’m trying to explain, but it’s hard to find words for deep inner stuff.